Wolkabout/WolkConnect-Java/readme.md

 ```
 ----

-Connector library written in Java for WolkAbout platform.

-You can import it in your project using gradle or maven configurations below.
+WolkAbout Java Connector for connecting devices to  [WolkAbout IoT Platform](https://demo.wolkabout.com/#/login).

+Supported device communication protocols:
+* WolkAbout Protocol

 Prerequisite
 ------

+You can import it in your project using gradle or maven configurations below.
-Include WolkAbout Java connector to project.
+Include WolkConnect-Java library to project.

 Gradle